laserpants/code-overload/README.md

 As a form of declarative programming, code written in functional style carries no immediate sense of sequentiality.
 This makes it particularly well-suited for parallel and asynchronous programming.

+Intuitively, we may think of the difference as,

+* imperative: a sequence of instructions that outline what a program should do;
+* declarative: a collection of definitions that declare what things are.

 Another key difference is that the function, as one could expect, has a much more central role.
 Functional programming languages treat functions as first-class values.
 They can be passed around as arguments, and used in declarations, similar to class-type objects in OOP.

 ### Haskell